avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 ##### 2.5 Allow pitfalls:
 The user must have the basic knowledge of combinational circuit.
+The simulator is limited to show the verification of truth table.
 ##### 2.6 Conclusion:
 Combinational logic circuits 3x8 Decoder has been designed and simulated using logic gates.